fuelsoft/viewer/README.md

 Then call the program by either dragging an image onto Viewer.exe or by running `Viewer.exe <filename>` in a terminal.

+You can also set Viewer as the default program for some image formats if you want to commit to it like I have.
 ### Controls:
 * Zoom is handled by hitting `Keypad +/-` or scrolling.
 * Panning is handled by left-clicking and dragging the image.